 Transparency of the terms of re-use, including licence terms, where used.
 There should also be transparency about charges and the details of what information is available for re-use.

 All re-users must be treated in a non-discriminatory way for same for the same type of re-use.
-Public sector information holders should not use their market power to compete unfairly by virtue of having produced the information.
+Public sector information holders should not discriminate between re-users or compete unfairly by virtue of having produced the information.

 A robust complaints process to reconsider licensing decisions.
 The process should include appropriate references to the Information Commissioner’s Office, which will investigate any complaints that the public sector information holder cannot resolve to the customer’s satisfaction.